 Usually you will need to boost the height of your laptop with a stack of books.
 Also, using a tool will help you to adjust the speed of your feed.
 One free teleprompter tool you can use with your laptop is Easy Prompter.

-Writing a video script is easier than it seems.
+Writing a school promotional script is easier than it seems.
 Just take it step by step and I know you’ll come up with a great video script.

 Have you produced videos for your school marketing program?
 Did you write a script?
 How did that process go for you?
 Please share with the rest of the school marketing community below…